johnrusch/weather-boy/docs/campaign-mode-spec.md

 ## Overview
 Implement a structured learning progression system ("Campaign Mode") while maintaining the existing free-form practice functionality.
 The system will organize French language prompts into progressive levels and track user advancement through these levels.

+## Core Philosophy
+The app focuses on teaching conversational French through short, natural phrases (3-9 words) that form the building blocks of everyday communication.
+Rather than teaching isolated vocabulary or complex grammar rules, we emphasize learning through practical, commonly-used expressions.

+## Design Principles
+1. **Short and Sweet**: All phrases, both prompts and flashcards, should be 3-9 words long to match natural conversation patterns.
+2. **Practical First**: Focus on high-frequency expressions that native speakers actually use.
+3. **Progressive Learning**: Start with basic expressions and gradually build complexity.
+4. **Immediate Feedback**: Provide quick, actionable feedback on pronunciation and usage.
+5. **Spaced Repetition**: Use flashcards to reinforce learning of key phrases and expressions.

 ## Core Features

 ### 1. Practice Modes